hideki2k02/CryptoDot.JS/README.md

 ## Libaries used
 The Library i used for Encryption and Decryption is [Crypto.JS](https://cryptojs.gitbook.io/docs/)

-The library i used to generate Public/Private Keys: [TweetNaCl.js](https://www.npmjs.com/package/tweetnacl)

 The library used for Single-Page-App was written by 10c8

 ## How does the program work?
-You can Encrypt any Data using a Node Name and a Node Key
+You can Encrypt any Text Data using a Node Name and a Node Key

 The same goes for Decryption, but to Decrypt you only need the Node Name and the Node Key

 The data input/output is in Node Content

-**Notes for Encryption: If a Node already exists with that name, it will OVERWRITE it! so be careful (and i don't intend to change this for now)**
+**Notes for Encryption: If a Node already exists with that name, it will OVERWRITE it! so be careful (and i don't intend to change this)**

 **Note 2: If you are afraid to acidentally overwrite a Node, you can always save the Node Name somewhere safe, as even if they have the name, they won't know whats inside without the password ;)**